 Linalool is a terpene found in lavender and birch bark with a lavender scent and a hint of spiciness.
 It’s also a common terpene found in over 200 types of plants.
 Linalool is known for its sedative effect in reducing stress & anxiety.
 In another study, researchers believe that linalool creates a sedative effect by decreasing sympathetic nerve activity and increasing parasympathetic nerve activity.

 We know that linalool is best when used for stress relief.
 Still, when researchers looked into how linalool interacts with our body’s cells and receptors, they also found several targets relevant to treating Alzheimer’s disease; anticholinergic, neuroprotective, and antioxidant properties.
 Although this is exciting, there is more evidence on how linalool affects our state of mind with anxiety and stress.

 In another study conducted in 2009 involving rats, researchers found that inhaling linalool showed anti-stress effects when the rats were exposed to stressful conditions.
 They also found that linalool helped the rat’s stress levels return to normal, similar to CBD, and how it functions as homeostasis.

 Humulene: The Alpha Anti-Inflammatory Agent

-A-humulene, often referred to as the alpha humulene, is a terpene categorized as a monocyclic sesquiterpene, which means a vital component of the essential oils in flowering cones of hop plants.
+A-humulene, often referred to as the alpha humulene, is a terpene categorized as a monocyclic sesquiterpene, a vital component of the essential oils in flowering cones of flower hop plants.
 Alpha humulene can also be found in cannabis and hemp plants and their extracted oils, generally in high amounts up to 40 percent.
 Several conductive studies have been explored as an anti-inflammatory compound with promising potential to treat allergies.